bjan816/ThinkSpatial/README.md

 ![](./markdown/game-kishoraSun.png)

-The first three games have instructions, although the last one does not. *insert directions*.
+The first three games have instructions, although the last one does not.

 ## Future Plans